securityfirst/tent-content/contents_en/operations/protests/advanced/preparing-your-phone.md

 Create a commnications schedule with someone who is not attending the protest and can provide support if you fail to check in due to an emergency or arrest.

-_Remember: telecommunications networks may be overloaded or shut down in a crisis._
+_Remember: telecommunications networks and mobile apps may be overloaded or shut down in a crisis._

+(Learn more about this in [Internet](umbrella://lesson/the-internet/0).)

 ## Protect your information